 An endoscope (Consisting of the Monitor, Video Processor and Scope) in use

 My role was to work closely with the development team to design the graphical user interfaces for the video processor and monitor of the endoscope.

 Designing for a medical device was a new experience for me and it came with its own set of unique design challenges and functional requirements.

 Create the visual design for the screens of both the video processor and monitor of the endoscope.

 Research the user flow and journeys of existing endoscopes to understand the conventions and priorities for each function.

-Design consciously with the functional constraints unique to endoscopy in mind, like the viewing distance, usage time and individual priority of each screen during procedure.
+Design consciously with the functional constraints unique to endoscopy in mind, like the viewing distance, usage time, and individual priority of each screen during the medical procedure.

-Once I received my brief, I set onto doing some basic research to understand the nature of the device.
-While I was unable to research directly with the end users ( i.e.the lab technicians and doctors ), I did get to see a working demo of the device at HTIC and was given a rough low fidelity wireframe with which the development team explained in detail the user journey and flow to me.
+Once I received my brief, I started with my research to understand the nature of this medical device and its industry standards.
+While I was unable to research directly with the end users ( i.e.the lab technicians and doctors ), I did get to see a working demo of the device at HTIC and was given a rough low-fidelity wireframe with which the development team explained in detail the user journey and flow.

 Low fidelity wireframes given to me